markabrahams/node-net-snmp/README.md

  * **GetBulkRequest** - request a series of "next" OID instances in the MIB tree
  * **SetRequest** - set values for specified OIDs

-The agent sends a **GetResponse** PDU to all four request PDU types, in conformance to RFC 3416.
+The agent sends a **GetResponse** PDU to all four request PDU types, in conformance with RFC 3416.

 The agent - like the notification receiver - maintains an `Authorizer` instance to control access to the agent, details of which are in the [Authorizer Module](#authorizer-module)